 A Complete Timeline Of Chris Brown's Legal Troubles

-The following article includes allegations of domestic abuse and sexual assault.
+The following article includes allegations of domestic abuse and sexual assault, and mentions of addiction.

-If there's anyone who should've been scared in a post #MeToo world, it's Chris Brown.
-The singer's meteoric rise to fame has been largely overshadowed by a myriad of legal issues and abuse allegations, starting with his assault on Rihanna in 2009.
+Chris Brown's meteoric rise to fame has been largely overshadowed by a myriad of legal issues and abuse allegations, starting with his assault on Rihanna in 2009.
 The world saw the horrific photos.
 The singer, himself, admitted he "felt like a f***king monster."
 The Internet went through the trouble of calling out stars like Ed Sheeran and Kendall Jenner for appearing in the star's music video, and Snapchat's stock reportedly lost $800 million after an ad made fun of his infamous domestic violence incident.
 There have been petitions and think pieces urging for accountability, yet miraculously, Brown's career has largely been unscathed.
 In fact, it's thriving.

 Spotify axed alleged abusers like R. Kelly and XXXTentacion from branded playlists as part of their hate content and hateful conduct policy, but Brown remains.
-His whopping eight platinum albums (four of which are multi-platinum) spawned 103 different singles on the Billboard Hot 100.
+His whopping eight platinum albums spawned over 115 different singles on the Billboard Hot 100.
 Even in 2021, the singer is still as popular as ever.
-"Go Crazy," Brown's single with Young Thug, has been certified platinum twice — but will there be a breaking point?
+"Go Crazy," Brown's single with Young Thug, has been certified platinum six times — but will there be a breaking point?

 As Brown's controversy continues to grow, here's a chronological look at his numerous legal troubles.